-The Thompson-Nicola Regional District has access to a funding program called the Federal Gas Tax Fund (being renamed the Canada Community-Building Fund).
+The Thompson-Nicola Regional District has access to a funding program called the Canada Community-Building Fund, (formerly titled the Federal Gas Tax Fund).
 This funding program has been made available by the Government of Canada and can be used for infrastructure projects that support productivity and economic growth, a clean environment, and strong cities and communities (hereinafter referred to as the “criteria”).

 The project must be for public infrastructure which provides a public use and benefit component.
 The applicant must demonstrate that the proposed project meets this requirement and other listed criteria.

 - Local roads, bridges – including cycling lanes and paths, hiking trails, road infrastructure

 - Short-sea shipping – infrastructure related to the movement of cargo and passengers

 - Short-line rail – related infrastructure for carriage of passengers or freight

 - Broadband connectivity – infrastructure that provides internet access to residents, businesses or institutions

 - Public transit – infrastructure that supports a shared passenger system for public use

 - Drinking water – infrastructure that supports drinking water conservation, collection, treatment and distribution systems

 - Solid waste – infrastructure that supports solid waste management systems including the collection, diversion and disposal of recyclables, compostable materials and garbage